Rajvivekkuraria/gitdemorvk/README.md

 # gitdemorvk
-This is my first Git repo<br>Author : Rajvivekkuraria
+This is my first Git repository <br>Author : Rajvivekkuraria